 What Are The 3 Types of PCOS?

-Caused by insulin resistance and seen typically in overweight patients.
+Caused by insulin resistance.
 This type is the focus of the medical community and may consist of 60-75% of the total PCOS population (Ruper 11).

 - Indicators of Type 1 PCOS: